ka8725/ka8725.github.com/_posts/2019-12-27-dry-struct-use-cases.md

 end
 ```

 The main function here is `BaseStruct.to_hash` as you've probably already guessed.
 It's just a recursive function traverses all defined attributes.
-Let's not pay attention much on it as it's not required to just start using it: `PostStruct.to_hash(Post.last).to_json`.
+Let's not pay much attention to it as it's not required to just start using it: `PostStruct.to_hash(Post.last).to_json`.
 That's it, serialization problem is done.

 While we are here, providing an example how to deserialize: `PostStruct.new(JSON.parse(params))`.

 Also, one more advise for **dry-struct**.
-At first glance it may look scary because of types diversity.
+At first glance, it may look scary because of types diversity.
 All types there don't exist in global scope as in Ruby.
 For example, in Ruby there is `String` and that's it, it's `String` everywhere.
 In `dry-struct` types relate to groups: `nominal`, `strict`, `coercible`, `params`, `json`, `maybe`.
 More about it's [here](https://dry-rb.org/gems/dry-types/1.2/built-in-types/).

-Basically, the different between them is how they are strict and if automatic typecasting is possible or not.
+Basically, the difference between them is how they are strict and if automatic typecasting is possible or not.
 For serialization and deserialization of JSON we need strict and coercible types.
 But not all types satisfy these requirements.
-For example, there is no strict and coercible `Date` out of box.
+For example, there is no strict and coercible `Date` out of the box.
 Fortunately, we can combine them like that: `Date = Strict::Date | JSON::Date`.
 And if put this code under the `Types` class above we can come up with the following elegant code:

 ```ruby
 class Types